sunfishcode/io-lifetimes/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate currently works on the version of [Rust on Debian stable], which is currently Rust 1.63.
+This crate currently works on Rust 1.70.
 This policy may change in the future, in minor version releases, so users using a fixed version of Rust should pin to a specific version of this crate.

 [`OwnedFd`]: https://doc.rust-lang.org/stable/std/os/fd/struct.OwnedFd.html
 [`BorrowedFd`]: https://doc.rust-lang.org/stable/std/os/fd/struct.BorrowedFd.html